stevenguh/ImmutableTrie/README.md

 RemoveAt | O(N log32 N)

-## ImmutableTrieDict
+## ImmutableTrieDictionary
 This is an immutable dictionary that's aimed to replaced the use of `ImmutableDictionary`.
-This collection uses comparable or less memory and provides as 2x speed up in most operation in compare to .NET's `ImmutableDictionary`.This collection is based on [hash array mapped trie](https://en.wikipedia.org/wiki/Hash_array_mapped_trie).
+This collection uses comparable or less memory and provides as 2x speed up in most operation in compare to .NET's `ImmutableDictionary`.
+This collection is based on [hash array mapped trie](https://en.wikipedia.org/wiki/Hash_array_mapped_trie).

 Methods | Complexity
 --- | ---